projectacrn/acrn-hypervisor/doc/introduction/index.rst

 mechanism for virtual devices, rather than boutique per-environment or per-OS mechanisms.

-Virtio provides a common frontend driver framework which not only standardizes device interfaces, but also increases code reuse across different virtualization platforms.
+Virtio provides a common frontend driver framework that not only standardizes device interfaces, but also increases code reuse across different virtualization platforms.